Conversion therapy and suicidality

 Suicide is the 2nd leading cause of death in the U.S. among those age 10-34 and the 10th leading cause of death overall.

-Sexual minorities, like LGBT youth, experience distinct, chronic stressors, including victimization, prejudice, and discrimination, in addition to everyday or universal stressors experienced by other youth.
-Sexual minority stressors create a hostile and stressful social environment that disproportionately compromise LGBT youth's mental health and well-being.
+Sexual minorities, like LGBTQ youth, experience distinct, chronic stressors, including victimization, prejudice, and discrimination, in addition to everyday or universal stressors experienced by other youth.
+Sexual minority stressors create a hostile and stressful social environment that disproportionately compromise LGBTQ youth's mental health and well-being.